A Geometry-based Stochastic Wireless Channel Model using Channel Images: Case Study and Ray-Tracing Simulation

 \section{Case Study and Ray-Tracing Simulation}

 In this section, we discuss the case study on GCSM with conditional constraints and explain the ray-tracing simulation to obtain the wireless channel parameters in the given region.
-Note that the main assumption throughout this work is that the transmitter and receiver locations are known.
+Note that the main assumption throughout this work is that the TX and RX locations are known.